ENV590/env590.github.io-fall22/_pages/about.md

 <br>
 # Course Format and Grading

-The course consists of pre-recorded lectures and discussion based on the readings.
+The course consists of in-person lectures and discussions based on the readings.
 There will be a set of assignments, a journal and a final project.
 Grades will be based on:

 <center>
 <table>